t-88/safe-engine/README.md

 fellowing [browser engineering website](https://browser.engineering/).

 # Steps
-those are the steps i am taking to build the safe engine:
+those are the steps i am taking to build the safe engine, i will get to going the exos:
 - [ ] implement HTTP/1.0 and HTTP/1.1 protocol
+    - [x] implementation
+    - [ ] exercises
+- [ ] render the http reponse body aka the website
     - [x] implementation
     - [ ] exercises